Aspire Sydney

 We’re happy to connect you with Aspire families who have just started, are completing or have completed our programs.
 Many children we work with transition to mainstream education and test within the normal range on the Autism Diagnostic Observations Schedule and all other language and IQ testing.

-We can also connect you with parents of children with similar diagnoses or you can review our family stories
+We can also connect you with parents of children with similar diagnoses or you can review our family stories.

 To access NDIS funding for our services, you must meet one of the three criteria below:

-• Have a recognised diagnosis and live in an NDIS area.
+- Have a recognised diagnosis and live in an NDIS area.

-• Have a delay in two or more areas (skill, speech/language/communication, motor, play and social).
+- Have a delay in two or more areas (skill, speech/language/communication, motor, play and social).

-• Display behaviours that are impeding development in two or more of those areas.
+- Display behaviours that are impeding development in two or more of those areas.

 There are two ways to access NDIS funding, depending on your child’s age.
 If your child is over seven, funding is available via the NDIS pathway.
 If your child is aged zero to seven, you access funding through the Early Childhood Early Intervention (ECEI) pathway.
 NDIS eligibility is determined by your child’s diagnosis based on reduced functional capacity in one or more of the following areas:

-• Communication
+- Communication

-• Motor skills
+- Motor skills

-• Social interaction
+- Social interaction

-• Learning
+- Learning

-• Self-care
+- Self-care

-• Self-management
+- Self-management

-However, a diagnosis of autism at any level will likely meet NDIS funding criteria.
 Medicare and private health insurance also cover some or all associated treatment costs for services, such as occupational therapy, speech therapy, physical therapy and psychological services.
 Please check with your providers for more information.
-You may also choose to privately fund your services if that’s an option for your family.

 The programs we provide encompass all areas of development and can be implemented for children with any impairment or delay.